SethSterlin/A-B-Landing-Page-Test-Maven-Fuzzy-Factory/README.md

 - **Apply a segmented landing page strategy across acquisition channels.**
 The improvement seen in paid search traffic suggests that a single generic homepage may not effectively serve all traffic sources.
 Creating channel-specific landing pages could further improve engagement and conversion outcomes.

+---

+## Business Insights

+- **Early-stage user drop-off is the key business problem.**
+  With a ~59% bounce rate and only ~1% session-to-purchase conversion, most value is lost at the landing stage rather than deeper in the funnel.

+- **The homepage underperforms for paid search traffic.**
+  Since all sessions enter through `/home`, misalignment between landing page content and paid search intent heavily impacts overall performance.

+- **Intent-focused landing pages drive measurable improvement.**
+  The custom landing page (`/lander-1`) reduced bounce rate by over 5 percentage points, proving that channel-specific landing experiences improve engagement without increasing ad spend.

+---

 ## Resources

 - SQL Scripts: